simonesilvestroni/m2m-website/_posts/2023-04-20-personal-manifesto.md

 ## Planned obsolescence

 All the aforementioned methods are used by their creators to induce [planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence) and bring people to spend more money.
 A progressive increase in waste is one of the direct results.
 A sneaky aspect is the arbitrary cycle of upgrades, usually on an annual basis.
 Apple is likely the worst offender here.
-Not caring for it, I [downgraded my old laptop](/blog/degrowth/) to an operating system from 2018.
+Since I care more about [degrowth]({{ site.url }}/blog/tag/degrowth/), I downgraded my old laptop to an operating system from 2018.
 It works very well, I have sufficient security updates and I avoid using the obsolete packages shipped with the <abbr title="Operating System">OS</abbr>.

 The same thing happens with my phone: old, cheap, and running the [latest Android with ease](/blog/installing-android-13-on-an-unsupported-non-google-phone/).